andyzhou93/FlexEMG-DesInv190E/README.md

 Saved data streams are located in the directory "data/hdfs/" in HDF file format.
 Filenames are the timestamp of the start of the stream in "YYYYMMDD-hhmmss.hdf" format.

 A Matlab function "load_FlexEMG_HDF.m" for loading the data is included.
 The function can be called with a filename as its only argument, or with no arguments.
 When called without arguments, the function opens a dialog box to select the file to be loaded.
 The function returns an N x 64 array, where N is the number of samples recorded.
 Samples are recorded at 1 kS/s.

+## Real time processing
+A blank function for inserting any potential real time processing commands has been included.
+The function is called "FlexEMG_DataOp", located in the file "DataOp.py".
+It is called every 50ms when streaming.
+The passed argument "data" is a 50 x 64 element list containing 50 data samples from each of the 64 recorded channels.